 In Rodriguez, the estate of a man who died in a motorcycle accident pursued a claim under the policy of the at-fault driver.
 The insurer denied the insurance claim based on non-coverage because the policy had been canceled for non-payment of premiums.
 Rodriquez contended that the insurer should not be permitted to assert a defense based on cancellation of the policy because the insurer failed to properly comply with its statutory duty to provide adequate notice of cancellation.
 The insured pointed out that notices were sent prior to and after cancellation but to the wrong address because the envelope did not indicate an apartment number.
 The trial court ruled in favor of the insurance company.

 On appeal, the court noted the obligation of the insurer to provide notice under Fla.
 Stat.
 627.728.
 While the notices were sent to the wrong address, the court noted that the insured failed to place the apartment number on the policy application.
 Because the insured failed to accurately complete the initial application, the insurer’s notice was not defective.
-The insurer had the right to rely on the address provided by the insured on the application according to the court.
+The insurer had the right to rely on the address provided by the insured on the application, according to the court.

 In short, the failure of the insured to place his apartment number on the application resulted in the policyholder’s not having insurance coverage.
 This case demonstrates that even minor inaccuracies on an insurance application can have devastating consequences.
 When completing an application for insurance, it is important to be careful that the information is as accurate as possible.
 Double checking your responses can prevent problems when you submit a claim under your policy.